Episodes

 Verdugo Community Church is a Free Methodist congregation serving the Glassell Park, Eagle Rock, and Glendale areas in Los Angeles.
 It is located at 4300 Verdugo Road, Los Angeles, CA 90065.
 Our email address is verdugofmc@gmail.com.
 Contact Pastor Gail at (323) 500-3343.

-Worship service copyright 2024 by Verdugo Community Church.
-Sermon copyright 2024 by Liz Cornell and Verdugo Community Church.
+Worship service copyright 2025 by Verdugo Community Church.
+Sermon copyright 2025 by David Saltzman and Verdugo Community Church.

 Prayers of the People have been edited to respect the privacy and confidentiality of those participating or mentioned.